staltz/manyverse/CONTRIBUTING.md

   - `ssb`: takes a stream of actions as input and returns a stream of SSB requests to make
   - etc

+📽️ **Watch this [screencast on YouTube](https://www.youtube.com/watch?v=iv7FEbLKNUI) where Andre Staltz and David Gómez have a walkthrough the basics of thee app architecture**

 ## Integration tests

 **Only Android is supported for end-to-end tests at the moment.**